 Author: charlie chayyim shaw

-Charlie "Chayyim” Shaw is a mixed-media artist and archivist-in-training, currently working towards an MSLIS with an Advanced Certificate in Archives.
+Charlie "Chayyim” Shaw is a multidisciplinary artist and archivist who is graduating with an MSLIS and Advanced Certificate in Archives.
 Charlie Chayyim grounds his practice in lens-based work, drag performance, and archival research.
 His research interests include digital imaging, digital preservation and curation, and critical archival theory, particularly in the context of historical materials related to trans identity and drag performance.

 Handmade Archival Box for ‘The Juniper Tree’ and ‘It’s Fun to be Alive in Colma!’